laurenmarar/RoomRater/README.md

 **Five classifiers were evaluated:**

-- *Random Forest Classifier* (fits multipe decision tree classifiers on different sub-samples to minimize over-fitting)
+- *Random Forest Classifier* (fits multiple decision tree classifiers on different sub-samples to minimize over-fitting)
-- *Balanced Random Forest Classifier* (balances by employing under-sampling to the random forest classifier)
+- *Balanced Random Forest Classifier* (balances classes by employing under-sampling to the Random Forest Classifier)
-- *Gradient Boosting Classifier* (runs multiple Decision Tree classifiers to minimize the loss function)
+- *Gradient Boosting Classifier* (runs multiple decision tree classifiers to minimize the loss function)
 - *Easy Ensemble Classifier* (using the AdaBoost Classifier as a base estimator, employs random under-sampling on the bootstrap samples)
-- *Ordinal Logistic Regresstion* (a classifier that takes into account that the order of the ratings are meaningful)
+- *Ordinal Logistic Regresstion* (takes into account that the order of the ratings are meaningful)

 GridSearchCV was implemented to evaluate several combinations of parameters for the classifiers.